 The handlebar on the Donkey² has the most simple yet wonderful height adjustment system.
-Just flick the white clips on either side of the handlebar open and you can extend the handlebar to one of 8 heights.
+Just open the white clips on either side of the handlebar and extend the handlebar to one of 8 heights.
 Just click the white clips closed again to secure the handlebar at your preferred height.

 The handlebar is also covered in leather-style covers to add that extra bit of Bugaboo luxury to your new purchase.

 Mono is Bugaboo's lingo for using the Donkey in its single pushchair form.
 You can buy the Donkey 2 in mono mode if you only have one child to transport in your pushchair.
 In mono mode you receive both the carrycot fabrics and the seat fabrics in the box, so you are able to use the Donkey 2 as a single pushchair from birth and when baby is ready to move to the seat unit, you simply velcro and clip the seat fabrics onto the same frame as the carrycot fabrics were attached.
 It is all a relatively quick and simple process.